pjakiela/ECON370/getting-started-R.md

 Copy this example into a new R script on your computer and run the code.
 The keyboard shortcut to open a new R script in RStudio is Ctrl + Shift + n.
 To run a piece of code, select it in the script editor and then hit Ctrl + Enter.
 Once you run the code, you should see the data frame `bl` listed in the `Environment` tab in the upper right.
 (It is technically a tibble, which is the tidyverse version of a data frame.)
 If you enter `bl` in the console pane in the lower left part of your screen, R will print the first few rows of the data frame `bl`.

+The data you have loaded is part of the Barro-Lee Educational Attainment Data Set, which contains information on the education level of adults in over 140 countries.
+It is the most widely used data source documenting the rise in educational attainment that has taken place over the last century.

 <br>

 ## Familiarizing Yourself with the Data